Bug report #14711

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||22672|

 On several occasions now, after saving a range of different types of shapefile edits, all of the features in the layer have disappeared from the canvas and the attribute table.
 Packed versions of the shp and shx files have usually but not always been created in the source folder.
 If I rename and open the packed shapefile it is missing not all but some features, unrelated to the recent edits.
 Other colleagues using 2.14 have had the same issue with different projects and files.

-#3 Updated by Jamie Portman almost 4 years ago
+#3 Updated by Jamie Portman about 4 years ago

 I am experiencing the same issue.

 There are no index files for the shapefiles being used.

 The objects do not just disappear visually on the map, they are completely removed from the attribute table (dbf).

 So far cannot pinpoint any exact steps to reproduce the issue, except that it only appear to occur when a record is deleted (either from deletion, merging of two objects, splitting of an object into 2, cut&paste).

 #5 Updated by Giovanni Manghi about 4 years ago